x

 Running 10-100 tons of ore through a miniaturized version of the proposed plant reduces project risk by validating metallurgical performance, obtaining large bulk samples of tailings and products, and providing accurate data to facilitate final engineering design.

-The day you launch a new gold (or any other) project, expecting a return – don’t leave it to chance.
-Work with Sandreck from ore characterization to the selection of a final process option with confidence.
+The day you launch a new gold (or any other) project, you expect a return.
+Work with Sandreck – mining machinery manufacturer in China, from ore characterization to the selection of a final process option, we provide professional service.

 Scroll to Top